thePotatoDev-git/sleep-study-tracker/README.md

 For the frontend, I used HTML, CSS, and Tailwind to create the UI of the app.
 The backend was created using Node.js with the Express framework.
 To create my database, I used MongoDB.
 For user authentication, I implemented Passport.js.

+---

+# Optimizations

+React can be implemented to further optimize and enhance the user experience when marking studies complete, making the application more seamless and fluid.
+A notification system still needs to be added to alert users of studies being assigned to them.

 # Packages/Dependencies used